-Finance teams have had a lot to contend with over the past few years.
+Finance teams in the public sector have had a lot to contend with over the past few years.
 And they continue to face a number of complex challenges today as they strive to adapt.
 Change, although necessary, can be uncomfortable when it happens quickly.
 The finance department has been evolving at a faster rate than most.
 There's ever-changing legislation, industry trends and new technologies to keep up with if businesses want to remain relevant.